RISING IN THE FACE OF A HOUSING CRISIS

 MEDA and Tenderloin Neighborhood Development Corporation (TNDC) were selected as the joint-venture nonprofit developers of 681 Florida Street by the San Francisco Mayor’s Office of Housing and Community Development (MOHCD).

 Three key goals for 681 Florida are:

 - Fostering a safe home for families and an inclusive environment that encourages community, while providing connections to the street, neighborhood and city beyond.

 - Incorporating resident and community amenities and on-site services that support all residents, especially formerly homeless households.

 - Creating an accessible, affordable place for arts-focused Production, Distribution and Repair (PDR) uses, providing a window of creativity from the street into a flexible and functional space.

 JOIN THE CONVERSATION

 Our vision for this site is guided by the community’s need for family-centered homes, affordable arts space and cultural preservation.
 Community input is sought, via planned meetings, so that the final product will best meet our neighborhood’s needs.

-Our affordable-housing development at 681 Florida will break ground around the time that the adjacent developer’s 2000 Bryant market-rate development is completed.
 Please join the community discussion, or reach out with any questions by emailing us at firstname.lastname@example.org.